- Taste of NB

 - Hot Deals

-NEW: Product Lifecycle Procedure Manual
+- Product Lifecycle Management Manual

 UPC Standards - The Canadian Association of Liquor Jurisdictions (CALJ) manual, Product Identification Standards for Use in the Distribution of Beverage Alcohol, identifies the various types of bar code symbols used for beverage alcohol, their basic structure and the standards for their use.